andrew/ultimate-awesome/README.md

 - [awesome-signature-verification](https://github.com/soumitri2001/awesome-signature-verification) - A curated, non-exhaustive list of papers in handwritten signature verification using ML/DL techniques.
 - [awesome-statml](https://github.com/statmlben/awesome-statml) - This repository contains a list of awesome literature in statistics and machine learning.
 - [awesome-free-mit](https://github.com/SuperSonicHub1/awesome-free-mit) - A collection of free stuff you can get at the Massachusetts Institute of Technology.
-- [AwesomeGithubProfileTemplates](https://github.com/suryakantamangaraj/AwesomeGithubProfileTemplates) - It contains a curated list of awesome GitHub profile readme along with some tools and guides on how to improve yours too.
 - [awesome-sutil](https://github.com/Sutil-Web/awesome-sutil) - List of awesome Sutil resources.
 - [awesome-zephyr-rtos](https://github.com/Technoculture/awesome-zephyr-rtos) - Zephyr RTOS for building modular firmware.
-- [awesome-farming-tech](https://github.com/thefarmhub/awesome-farming-tech) - A collection of valuable resources for making your own IoT aquaponic monitoring system.
 - [awesome-spatio-temporal-graph](https://github.com/TianyuFan0504/awesome-spatio-temporal-graph) - This repository contains a list of papers on spatio-temporal graph, especially about GNNs on S-T graph.
 - [awesome-audio-plugin-framework](https://github.com/Tremus/awesome-audio-plugin-framework) - Curated list of small C/C++ libraries for building your own custom audio plugin framework.
 - [awesome-agile-workshop](https://github.com/tunepolo/awesome-agile-workshop) - アジャイル開発・チームビルディングに役立つワークショップのまとめ.